ayman41/CS-377-Final-Project/README.md

     over the heap and prints out all free lists for all five lists on a separate line so that they can easily be distinguished.

-## Featre 2: Best Fit Approach to Find Free Block
+## Feature 2: Best Fit Approach to Find Free Block
     An additional feature of this allocator is the use of best fit approach instead of first fit in finding a free block from the free list.
 The best_fit function is used to find the first list number (0-4) that may have enough memory for the requested block.
 This operation is constant time because there are a constant (5) lists.